dashingsoft/pyarmor/docs/man.rst

 ``pytransform_bootstrap`` other than one single script.

-The option ``--super-mode`` is used to generate runtime extension module for :ref:`超级模式`, it's totally different from other modes.
+The option ``--super-mode`` is used to generate runtime extension module for :ref:`super mode`, it's totally different from other modes.

 About option ``--platform`` and ``--enable-suffix``, refer to command `obfuscate`_